pkh/PKHPickerContainerView/README.md

 PKHPickerContainerView
 ======================

-PKHPickerContainerView is a UIView subclass that includes a UIPickerView with a navigation bar placed on top.
-This container view is designed to slide up from the bottom of the screen like the keyboard.
-It is written all in code and Interface Builder is not used.
+A simple UIView subclass to display a UIPickerView with accompanying navigation bar with keyboard-like hide/show animations.

 PKHPickerContainerView was originally written in Xcode 4.5.2 and uses ARC.